cfpb/capital-framework/src/cf-pagination/usage.md

 [U.S. Web Design Standards](https://github.com/18F/web-design-standards/blob/staging/src/stylesheets/core/_variables.scss)

 ```
 @pagination-text-color:       #323a45; // $color-gray-dark
 @pagination-bg-color:         #f1f1f1; // $color-gray-lightest
 ```

 ### Sizing variables

 ```
-@pagination-font-size-px:  @base-font-size-px;
-@pagination-font-size-em:  unit( @pagination-font-size-px / @base-font-size-px, em );
-@pagination-btn-height-px: 42px;
-@pagination-btn-width-px:  130px;
+@pagination-btn-min-width-px: 130px;
 ```

 ## Default pagination

-Default pagination consists of "Previous" and "Next" links, styled as buttons, and an inline form (input, submit button) that allows users to navigate to specific pages by number.
+Default pagination consists of "Older" and "Newer" links, styled as buttons, and an inline form (input, submit button) that allows users to navigate to specific pages by number.
+When appropriate, the buttons may be labeled "Previous" and "Next".

-To enable the component to jump directly to the paginated content, place `#pagination_content` directly above your paginated content.
+To enable the component to jump directly to the paginated content, include an `id` on a wrapper of the paginated content (or an element directly above it), e.g., `id="pagination_content"`.

 <div id="pagination_content"></div>